 Charge 3 is bulkier and more well suited for quickly glancing at your stats.
 The Vivosmart comes in an ultra-slim form-factor which may appeal to some, particularly the female demographic.
 But it does come at a price in that the screen is very narrow which makes it difficult to read.

 Both devices sport pretty much the same specs under the hood but Charge 3 has the ability to connect to your smartphone’s GPS, something runners will appreciate.
-Vivosmart doesn’t have this functionality but comes with ANT+ for connecting extra gear such as a heart rate chest strap.
+Vivosmart doesn’t have this functionality but comes with ANT+ so can broadcast HR data.

 You’ll also get some extra stats on Garmin’s device including 24/7 stress monitoring, Body Battery energy monitoring, oxygen level reading and counting reps and sets in the gym.
 Fitbit’s device comes with the Female Health Tracking function.